64-bit Firefox is the new default on 64-bit Windows

 Here’s the key thing to know: 64-bit applications can access more memory and are less likely to crash than 32-bit applications.
 Also, with the jump from 32 to 64 bits, a security feature called Address Space Layout Randomization (ASLR) works better to protect you from attackers.

 macOS and Linux users, fret not.
 You already enjoy a Firefox that’s optimized for 64-bit.

-You can wait.
-We intend to migrate the remaining 64-bit Windows users to a 64-bit version of Firefox with a future release.
-If you prefer to stay with 32-bit Firefox after the 64-bit migration, you can simply download and re-run the Firefox 32-bit installer from the Firefox platforms and languages download page.
+If you need to run 32-bit Firefox or manually install 64-bit Firefox, you can simply download and re-run the Windows (32-bit or 64-bit) Firefox installer from the Firefox platforms and languages download page.